wcarvalho/msfa_iclr2023/README.md

 Notes:

+* All experiments run a *distributed* setting with actors/evaluators/learner all running fully in parallel (thanks to ACME!).
 * All results will be under `${root}/results/`
 * All results can be viewed with `tensorboard` in their corresponding directory

+#### Test install

+To test the install, we can run an